In these conditions, unless the contrary intention appears:

-If a word or phrase is defined, other grammatical forms of that word or phrase have corresponding meanings
+Where a word or phrase is defined, other grammatical forms of that word or phrase have a corresponding meaning.

 Where one of the words ‘include’, ‘including’ or ‘includes’ is used, the words ‘without limitation’ are taken to immediately follow.

-Where the word “must” imposes an obligation on a person to do or not do something, the obligation is taken to be that the person take all reasonable steps to do or not do the thing (i.e. steps that ought to be reasonable to a person who possesses the faculty of a reason and engages in conduct in accordance with community standards).
+Where the word ‘must’ imposes an obligation on a person to do or not do something, the obligation is taken to mean that the person must take all reasonable steps to do or not do the thing (ie steps that ought to be reasonable to a person who possesses the faculty of reason and engages in conduct in accordance with community standards).

-A reference to the permittee includes, where the context permits, the permittee’s staff involved in the permitted activity.
+A reference to the permittee includes, where the context permits, the permittee’s staff and the authorised participants involved in the permitted activity.

 Note: The Director may vary or revoke these permit conditions, or impose new conditions, in accordance with r17.09 of the Regulations, and must do so where it is necessary to ensure that the matters or circumstances about which the Director is required to be satisfied when issuing the permit continue to apply.

 - The permittee must not conduct the permitted activity before the commencement date or after the expiry date shown on the permit.